rohanbennur43/Classification-of-Sports-Cricket/README.md

 The project is organized into the following main components:

-- **src:** Jupyter notebooks containing the implementation and analysis of the CNN-LSTM model with attention, Random Forest, and SVM.
+- **Src:** Jupyter notebooks containing the implementation and analysis of the CNN-LSTM model with attention, Random Forest, and SVM.
 - **Webapp :** Contains the code for web app
 - **Docs** Contains the nexessary documents